2018–19 Qarabağ FK season

-The Qarabağ 2018–19 season is Qarabağ's 26th Azerbaijan Premier League season, of which they are defending champions, and will be their eleventh season under manager Gurban Gurbanov.
+The Qarabağ 2018–19 season was Qarabağ's 26th Azerbaijan Premier League season, of which they were defending champions, and was their eleventh season under manager Gurban Gurbanov.

 Season overview

 On 17 January 2019, Qarabağ announced that Dzon Delarge had been sent to train with Qarabağ-2.

 Transfers

 On 2 June 2018, Rahil Mammadov and Filip Ozobić both signed a three-year contract with Qarabağ.

 On 26 June, Qarabağ announced the signing of Abdellah Zoubir on a two-year contract from RC Lens.

 On 4 July, Qarabağ announced the signing of Hannes Halldórsson on a two-year contract from Randers FC.
 The following day Simeon Slavchev joined Qarabağ on a three-year contract.
 Qarabağ announced the signing of Vagner on 6 July.

 On 24 July, Dzon Delarge and Innocent Emeghara signed for Qarabağ.

 On 19 December, Qarabağ announced the return of Reynaldo on a 2 1/2-year contract.

 On 9 January, Qarabağ announced that they signed midfielder Hajiagha Hajili, who was on loan from Gabala, permanently on a four-year contract.

 On 13 January, Joshgun Diniyev moved to Sabah FK.